 Sure, every writer faces impasses, if not outright walls, and the words don’t always flow.
 But there are many simple ways to overcome such moments.
 Over the years, I’ve led hundreds of “word sprints” during National Novel Writing Month (NaNoWriMo)—challenges to write as fast as possible in a set time, often with a prompt to get started—and I’ve never seen anyone who is unable to write.
 People tend to write at least 100 words in a simple five-minute sprint—and sometimes as many as 500.
 When people ask how to beat writer's block, well, if you put pen to paper and write one sentence, another sentence is likely to follow.

-Ray Bradbury’s List-Making Method
+Try the List-Making Method

 Once he’d written a list, Bradbury plumbed each word’s associations by writing what he called pensées about each noun, tiny prose poems or descriptive paragraphs of approximately 200 words that helped him examine each noun and dredge his subconscious in the process.
-“You ask, Why did I put this word down?
+“You ask, why did I put this word down?
 What does it mean to me?
 Why did I put this noun down and not some other word?”